JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-filter-event-hub.png)

 5. An introduction will be shown.
 Select `Create`
-6. Event Hub live within namespaces.
-So first a new namespace has to be created
+6. Event Hubs live within namespaces.
+So first a new namespace must be created
-7. A dialog for a new namespace is shown
+7. A dialog for the new namespace is shown
-8. Enter a unique name eg. `TechDays42ns`.
+8. Enter a unique namespace name eg. `TechDays42ns`.
 A green sign will be shown if the name is unique
 9. The Resource Group eg. `TechDays42rg` is already filled in
 10. Select `West Europe` for the location

     ![alt tag](img/azure-create-eventhub-namespace.png)

 11. Select `Create`
-12. The creation will fail for now, the pricing tier is not entered yet.
-Click the pricing tier selection.
-A "Choose your pricing tier" section will be shown.
-Select the Basic tier and press `select`
+12. The creation will *fail* for now because the pricing tier is not entered yet.
+Click the `pricing tier` selection.
+A 'Choose your pricing tier' section will be shown.
+Select the Basic or Standard tier and press `select`

     ![alt tag](img/azure-namespace-pricingtier.png)

 13. Select `Create` again and the portal will start creating the namespace.
 Once it is created, a notification is shown
-14. Creating an namespace will take some time, but we want to complete this step
+14. Creating a namespace will take some time, but we want to complete this step
-15. Navigate back to the resource group (repeate step 1 and 2) and check the namespace creation
+15. So navigate back to the resource group (repeate step 1 and 2) and check the namespace creation in the resource group
-16. If the namespace is listed, select it.
+16. If the namespace becomes listed, select it.
 Otherwise, refresh the list a few times
 17. You are now in the namespace blade.
-It should be shown like this (otherwise, refresh a few times):
+It should be shown like this, with all information available (otherwise, refresh a few times):

     ![alt tag](img/azure-namespace.png)